-\ Governments are delegates of GEF focal points in MADS, MAAE, MINAM and SEMA.
+Governments are delegates of GEF focal points in MINAMBIENTE, MAATE, MINAM and SEMA.

-The initially agreed schedule had changes that made the socialization activities extend for an additional time to the initially planned:
+Socialization activities extended for an additional time to the initially planned due to the following events:

-- In November 2020, a new Minister and Vice Ministers of Environment were appointed in Colombia.
-In the same month, in Peru Martín Vizcarra was dismissed as President and in Brazil there was a change in the focal point who had been supporting the Project.
-Previously, in March 2020, in Ecuador the Ministry of the Environment and the Secretariat of Water (Senagua) merged, creating the Ministry of Environment and Water.
-These changes implied making institutional approaches with the incoming officials to present the project. - In December 2020, it was reported that a new variant of Covid 19 began to circulate in the state of Amazonas (Brazil).
-On January 28, 2021 the first case was identified in the border area with Colombia and in the following weeks in Peru.
+- In March 2020, in Ecuador the Ministry of the Environment and the Secretariat of Water (Senagua) merged, creating the Ministry of Environment and Water. - In November 2020, a new Minister and Vice Ministers of Environment were appointed in Colombia.
+In the same month, in Peru Martín Vizcarra was dismissed as President - In November 2020 and later in September 2021, the Brazilian focal point in charge of supporting the Project preparation changed. - These changes required setting up new meetings with the incoming officials to present the project. - In December 2020, a new variant of Covid 19 was traced in the state of Amazonas (Brazil).
+On January 28, 2021 the first case was identified in the border area with Colombia, and in the following weeks in Peru.
 According to the Colombian Ministry of Health, this new variant has a higher speed of contagion, so in addition to being in Brazil, Colombia and Peru, it is possible that it has spread or could spread to Ecuador, especially in areas of interest of the project.
-This implies new restrictions that could lead to the need to extend the virtual activities in the project until the health situation evolves favorably.
+This implied new restrictions that extended the virtual activities in the project until the health situation evolves favorably.
 In April, the contagion situation has continued to rise and mobility restrictions have been extended. - In April 2021, presidential and congressional elections were held in Peru.
-After the presidential inauguration, which will take place on July 28, 2021 it will be necessary to establish contact with the new government to present the project and the progress in the formulation or approval, if applicable. - Between February and March 2021, indigenous organizations in Ecuador (Siekopai Nationality and ONISE) made changes to their Governing Council.
+After the presidential inauguration, which took place in July 28, 2021, the team established contact with the new government to present the project and the progress in the formulation. - Between February and March 2021, indigenous organizations in Ecuador (Siekopai Nationality and ONISE) made changes to their Governing Council.
 Therefore, it was necessary to share information about the project with the new indigenous authorities.
-In mid-March 2021 the Minister of Environment and Water resigned and with this change there were also movements within this ministry with technical personnel from some areas.
-Additionally, between February and April of 2021, Ecuador held presidential elections.
-The possession of the new president and assembly members will be held on May 24.
-This implies new changes with respect to ministers and authorities.
-Finally, the FONAKISE organization will also make changes to its Governing Council at the end of June of 2021.
+The FONAKISE organization also made changes to its Governing Council at the end of June of 2021. - In mid-March 2021 the Minister of Environment and Water resigned, causing additional changes in technical personnel.
+Additionally, between February and April of 2021, Ecuador held presidential elections, and the new president and Assembly took possession on May 24.
+This implied new changes with respect to ministers and authorities.